Investing in Canadian REITs can help investors include real estate investments in their portfolios without radically changing their way of life.

 Investing in Canadian REIT ETFs

-Now that we’ve covered some of the best Canadian REITs to buy, it’s time to explore REIT ETFs.
+Now that we’ve covered some of the best Canadian REITs to buy and taken a quick peek at real estate stocks, it’s time to explore REIT ETFs.

 REIT ETFs, just like any other ETF, offer buyers a way to passively invest in a large range of real estate holdings without having to worry about doing a lot of due diligence on individual REITs.